 Management incentive packages usually take the form of share options, restricted stock, profit participation rights or phantom stock (see question 8).

-In the case of stock options, non-transferable stock options are not taxed at the time of the grant, but upon exercise of the option based on the difference between the (discounted) acquisition cost and the fair market value of the shares received based on the option.
+In the case of stock options, non-transferable stock options are not taxed at the time of the grant, but upon exercise of the option based on the difference between the (discounted) acquisition cost and the fair market value of the shares received upon exercise of the option.
 In contrast, transferable stock options are considered an asset for tax purposes and, consequently, are already taxed at the time of the grant.

 Income from shares received by individuals resident in Austria is taxed at 27.5 per cent.
 Such income includes dividends as well as capital gains.
-Former models that granted shares to the management relied on an exemption for capital gains (if the percentage of the shareholding in the Austrian company was below 1 per cent and was held for more than one year) are no longer applicable as realised capital gains are generally subject to tax.
-However, in the case of non-resident individuals, capital gains are only subject to tax in Austria at a rate of 27.5 per cent if the percentage of the employee’s (weighted) shareholding in the Austrian company amounts to at least 1 per cent during the previous five years.
-Double taxation treaties, however, usually restrict Austria’s right to tax such capital gains (article 13, paragraph 5 of the OECD Model Tax Convention on Income and on Capital), whereas dividends are subject to withholding tax at a rate of 27.5 per cent (which is usually reduced by double taxation treaty).
+Former models that granted shares to the management relied on an exemption for capital gains (if the percentage of the shareholding in the Austrian company was below 1 per cent and was held for more than one year) are no longer applicable as realised capital gains are generally subject to taxation.
+However, in the case of non-resident individuals, capital gains are only subject to taxation in Austria at a rate of 27.5 per cent if the percentage of the employee’s (weighted) shareholding in the Austrian company amounts to at least 1 per cent during the last five years.
+DTAs, however, usually restrict Austria’s right to tax such capital gains (article 13, paragraph 5 of the OECD Model Tax Convention on Income and on Capital), whereas dividends are subject to withholding tax at a rate of 27.5 per cent (which is usually reduced by DTAs).

 Recurring income from profit participation rights that classify as equity at the level of the company is taxed similar to income from dividends, at a rate of 27.5 per cent.
 If, owing to its features, profit participation rights qualify as debt at the level of the company, income is taxed similar to interest at a rate of 27.5 per cent.
 Regarding the exit, profit participation rights generally give more room for a tax-optimised structuring than other incentives, such as stock options or restricted stock.